neoforged/Documentation/docs/blocks/index.md

 ### Resources

 If you register your block and place it in the world, you will find it to be missing things like a texture.
-This is because textures, among others, are handled by Minecraft's resource system.

-To apply a simple texture to a block, you must add a blockstate JSON, a model JSON, and a texture PNG.
-See the section on [resources] for more information.
+This is because [textures], among others, are handled by Minecraft's resource system.
+To apply the texture to the block, you must provide a [model] and a [blockstate file][bsfile] that associates the block with the texture and a shape.
+Give the linked articles a read for more information.

 ## Using Blocks